;

 Turn off the power supply

-For your safety when working with electrical circuits, it’s essential to cut off the power supply.
-Here are 6 steps to do it:
+To ensure your safety while working with electrical circuits, it’s crucial to disconnect the power supply.
+Follow these 6 steps to do so:

 1. Switch off the circuit breaker that powers the light fixture or outlet.